PierreZ/pierrezemb.fr/content/posts/intro-fdb/index.md

 5. `Storage servers` are lazily updating data on disk from the `Transaction logs`.
 They are keeping new write in-memory.
 5. `Transaction Logs` is responding OK to the Proxy and then to the client.

+You can find more diagrams about transactions [here](https://forums.foundationdb.org/t/technical-overview-of-the-database/135/3).

 Recovery processes are detailled around 25min.

 ## Storage